wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 ## Where am I in life as I write this?

 I am 22.
+It's now June 2017.
+I turn 23 in November 2017.
 It's been a year since I've graduated from college, and three months since I've left the bird's nest at the university design lab.
-It's now June 2017.
 I've jumped into another bird's nest -- my hometown of San Jose -- after years of living in San Diego for school.
 While I wouldn't say this was exactly as I had planned (my wish would be to say that I have a swanky new job and/or a gradudate school offer), I think it would be good to take this as an opportunity to reflect and grow.
 Creating this Codex Vitae is one way I hope to accomplish that.

 ## Table of Contents